Olympiodorus of Thebes: Travels

 "Donatus and the Huns, and the skilfulness of their kings in shooting with the bow.
 The author relates that he himself was sent on a mission to them and Donatus, and gives a tragic account of his wanderings and perils by the sea.
 How Donatus, being deceived by an oath, was unlawfully put to death.
 How Charaton, the first of the kings, being incensed by the murder, was appeased by presents from the emperor."

-A school of thought says that he was sent by the Western Roman Emperor, but Treadgold finds this implausible, all the evidence pointing to Olympiodorus' living in, and working for, the eastern Empire during his professional life.
+A school of thought says that he was sent by the Western Roman Emperor, but Treadgold finds this implausible, all the evidence pointing to Olympiodorus's living in, and working for, the eastern Empire during his professional life.
 During this journey, Olympiodorus learned sufficient Hunnish to include some technical terms in his writing.
 He also picked up a few words of Vandal, telling us that the Vandals called the Goths Truli, because, when pressed by famine, they bought a trula of wheat for a gold coin, though it was only one third of a pint.

 Around 416, he went on a visit to Athens.
-There, through his "support and efforts" he caused his friend Leontius to be installed in the Chair of Rhetoric at the University (a position that Leontius apparently did not want).
+There, through his "support and efforts" he caused his friend Leontius to be installed in the Chair of Rhetoric at the university (a position that Leontius apparently did not want).
 This was perhaps to settle a dispute between rival candidates, ensuring the choice of the Emperor.
 Or to support an official programme of copying classical texts following Visigothic invasions.
 He gives a vivid account of the student rituals in the city:

 "All newcomers (novices), young and old, were taken to the public baths.
 Those who were by age fit to wear the cloak were brought forward by the scholastics who escorted them; then, while some ran in front pushed them back, others, running behind, pushed them forward and resisted them, amid shouts of 'Stop, stop, he must not wash.'
 Those who pushed back those who tried to hinder the progress of the novice were considered to be victorious in the contest.
 After a considerable time, and after a long disputation had taken place in accordance with custom, he who was being escorted was taken into a warm room and washed.
 Having dressed himself, he received permission to wear the cloak on his way from the bath, being accompanied by a numerous and distinguished throng."

 In the same year (416), and probably as part of the same trip, he visited the oases of the Egyptian desert.
 His description of the journey ends with the assertion that Homer's family were natives of the Thebaïd.
 The official purpose of the visit may have been to gather information about the Blemmyes of Nubia, a group of barbarians living south of the Great Oasis and the Thebaïd, who frequently raided both.